(1st Century BCE)

 According to his autobiographical writings, the creator of Sherlock Holmes participated in a few ghost hunts.
 However, his narrative of the first investigation, which involved a house in Charmouth, England, is contradicted by other writers — and even by a letter he himself wrote shortly after his visit to the house.
 Read more about this confusing case in “A Study in Head Scratching: Arthur Conan Doyle’s First Ghost Hunt.”

 This fiction writer was well-connected in the psychical research and Spiritualism scene of the late 1800s and early 1900s.
-As a girl, she had gone on ghost hunts with her father, but her investigation of Castel a Mare, a villa in Torquey, England, is probably her most extensive case.
+As a girl, she had gone on ghost hunts with her father.
+However, around 1917, she investigated Castel a Mare, a villa in Torquey, England, and this is probably her most extensive case.
 She chronicles it along with her life of paranormal experience in Ghosts I Have Seen (1919).
 Read more about Tweedale and her autobiography in “A Phantasmagoria of Wonder: Violet Tweedale’s Ghost Hunting Life.”

 Walter F. Prince